3 Kinds of Information

 CONFERENCE PROCEEDINGS/RESEARCH REPORTS

-Researchers present papers/research reports at conferences that describe research they are doing.
+Researchers present papers and research reports at conferences to describe their current research.
 These papers are often published in a volume called a conference proceeding.
-This information is sometimes — but not always — published in scholarly journals, but this process can take months.
-Sometimes proceedings are treated like an individual book.
-Other times, conferences that occur every year are treated like journals, so instead of a single record for each conference, there is a single record (usually in the library catalog) for all of the years of that conference’s proceedings.
-Sometimes conference papers are not published at all, and may only be available from the authors, which means they can be difficult to find.
+While this information can be published in scholarly journals, the process can take months.
+Sometimes proceedings are treated like individual books, while yearly conferences are treated like journals.
+So, instead of a single record for each conference, there is a single record (usually in the library catalog) for all the years of that conference’s proceedings.
+Sometimes conference papers are not published and may only be available from the authors, which makes them difficult to find.

 MULTI-FORMAT INFORMATION

 Much of the information available today is available in multiple formats.
 Books are the most obvious example of multi-format information.
-A single book can be published in print, as an audio book, or made available electronically through library databases, the free Web, or via Kindle or Nook.
-Articles are similar.
-These can be available in print, via a subscription library database, or freely available on the Web.
-One caveat to these is that sometimes, the version you might find for free could be different than the one that is offered through a subscription service.
+A single book can be published in print, as an audiobook, or made available electronically through library databases, the free Web, or via Kindle or Nook.
+Similarly, articles are available in print, via a subscription library database, or the free Web.
+However, sometimes, the version you find for free can be different than the one offered through a subscription service.

-One of the advantages to multi-format sources is that users can choose their preferred method of viewing.
-For example, this textbook, available for free on the Stewart Library website, can be downloaded in PDF format and viewed on a large screen computer, an iPad, or a phone.
-Readers may also choose to print out sections or check out a bound “book” copy from the library’s reserve collection.
-While some like the feel of an actual print book, others prefer to read online; some online readers are comfortable reading on a small phone screen, while others prefer to sit in front of a large monitor to view the content.
+One of the advantages of multi-format sources is that users can choose their preferred method of viewing.
+For example, this textbook, available for free on the Stewart Library website, can be downloaded in PDF format and viewed on a large-screen computer, tablet, or phone.
+Readers may print sections or check out a bound copy from the library’s Reserve collection.
+While some like the feel of an actual print book, others prefer to read online; some online readers are comfortable reading on a small screen, while others prefer to sit in front of a large monitor to view the content.

 AUDIO-VISUAL FORMATS

-Audio-visual formats include videos, online games, documentaries, speeches, songs, movies, plays, photographs, paintings, pictures/illustrations, and even numerical information in the form of charts, graphs, diagrams, word clouds, tables, or infographics.
-Visual information has the ability to tell a story, explain a concept, or stimulate an emotion.
-Social media and social photo- and video-sharing websites, such as YouTube, Flickr, and Vimeo, allow viewers to interact by sharing photos or videos and commenting on user submissions.
-As with all information, it is very important to consider the source of the information and to cite these sources when you use them.
+Audio-visual formats include videos, online games, documentaries, speeches, songs, movies, plays, photographs, paintings, pictures or illustrations, and numerical information in charts, graphs, diagrams, word clouds, tables, or infographics.
+Visual information can tell a story, explain a concept, or stimulate an emotion.
+Social media and photo- and video-sharing websites, like YouTube, Flickr, and Vimeo, allow viewers to interact by sharing photos or videos and commenting on user submissions.
+As with all information, it is essential to consider the information’s source and cite these sources when you use them.

 Graph starting at 0 and rising in increments of 20, showing the accurate relationship between X, Y, and Z